CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Additional reconstructions

 \subsection{Reconstruction of Ribosomes}

-We evaluate \method{} on EMPIAR-10045 dataset, which contains 7 tilt-series of purified \textit{S. cerevisiae} 80S Ribosomes.
-The tilt-series contains 41 aligned projections between -60 to 60 degrees sampled at $2.17$\AA/px.
-We apply the different reconstruction approaches on the tilt-series from 'tomogram 5' after downsampling it by a factor of 4.
-Results are shown in Figure \ref{fig:real-recons-ribo}.
+We evaluate \method{} on the EMPIAR-10045 dataset, which contains 7 tilt series of purified \textit{S. cerevisiae} 80S Ribosomes.
+The tilt series contains 41 aligned projections between -60 to 60 degrees sampled at $2.17$ \AA/px.
+We apply the different reconstruction approaches on the tilt series from 'tomogram 5' after downsampling it by a factor of 4.
+Results are shown in Fig.~\ref{fig:real-recons-ribo}.

-\sztmp{3.9cm} \ps{0.24}
+\sztmp{3.9cm} \ps{0.32}